kamil-kw/pink-is-the-new-kindness/README.md

 ## PINK - Concept

-As a name for the team and in keeping with the brief, we chose to create an acronym from the word PINK and came up with; *PINK Is the New Kindness* where Kindness underpins the values and aim of our project:
+As a name for the team and in keeping with the brief, we chose to create an acronym from the word PINK and came up with; *PINK Is the New Kindness* where Kindness underpins the values and aims of our project:

 **P**ink